0000 · 0000

 Want a senior to look at your build?

 Book a free 15-minute intro call.
-Show us your prototype or sketch, and we will tell you straight what it takes to get it to a product real users can pay for, on a fixed price.
+Show us your prototype or sketch, and we will tell you straight what it takes to get it to a production-ready app real users can pay for, on a fixed price.
 No deck, no obligation.

 FAQ

-What is the best app development company for a startup in 2026?
+What is the best app development company for startups in 2026?

 It depends on stage and budget.
 Thoughtbot, WillowTree, Netguru, MetaLab and Intellectsoft are strong senior agencies for funded, design-heavy or enterprise builds.
-DappaSol is the better fit for founders who want a fixed price, a direct line to the engineer, and speed from prototype to production without an agency price tag.
+DappaSol is the better fit for founders who want a fixed price, a direct line to the engineer, full code ownership, and speed from a demo or MVP to a production-ready app without an agency price tag.

 How much does it cost to build an app for a startup?

-Senior US agencies typically run from the tens of thousands into six figures for a full build (estimate, confirm directly).
-A fixed-price founder-led studio is cheaper: DappaSol starts around $500 for a build audit and roughly $6.5k for a production build, scope-dependent.
+Senior US and UK agencies typically run $60k to $200k or more for a full build (estimate, confirm directly).
+A fixed-price founder-led studio is cheaper: DappaSol starts at a $500 Week-1 Build Audit, an MVP Sprint from $7,500 (typical $8,000 to $18,000), and taking a prototype to production from $14,000.
 The bigger the team and the more account management, the higher the rate.

-Can an agency turn my prototype or sketch into a real app?
+Can an app development company turn my prototype or sketch into a real app?

 Yes, and that is the most common starting point now.
 A good studio takes your Figma file, Bolt or Lovable prototype, or Cursor-built MVP and hardens it into production: real auth, a safe data model, scaling and a security pass.
 That is faster and cheaper than rebuilding from scratch when the prototype is sound.

-Should a startup hire an agency or a founder-led studio?
+Should a startup hire an app development agency or a founder-led studio?